hanabi/hanabi.github.io/docs/variant_specific.md

 - *Loaded Play Clues* **do not** apply in the *Early Game* - they are only "turned on" in the *Mid-Game*.
 - *Loaded Play Clues* **do not** apply in *Double Discard* situations.
 (Even though *Double Discard Avoidance* is "turned off" in hard variants in general, players are still allowed to avoid *Double Discarding* by giving *Early Saves* to cards.)
-- *Loaded Play Clues* **do not** apply to clues that look like they could be a *5's Chop Move*.
+- *Loaded Play Clues* **do not** apply to number 5 clues during the *Low Score Phase*.
 - For example, in a 3-player game:
+  - It is the *Low Score Phase*.
   - Red 3 is played on the stacks.
   - Bob has a known red 4 in his hand on slot 5.
   - Alice clues number 5 to Bob, touching a 5 on slot 3.
   - Bob knows that he is *Loaded*, because he has a red 4 to play.
 Bob knows that normally, no-one else is supposed to give *Save Clues* to *Loaded* players (and that they should be transformed into *Play Clues*).
-  - However, Bob knows that this rule doesn't apply to the *5's Chop Move* and that players are allowed to perform a *5's Chop Move* whenever they want.
+  - However, Bob knows that this rule doesn't apply to number 5 clues during the *Low Score Phase*.
   - Thus, Bob marks his slot 4 card as being *Chop Moved* and plays the red 4.
+- For example, in a 3-player game (similar to the last example):
+  - It is the *Low Score Phase*.
+  - Red 3 is played on the stacks.
+  - Bob has a known red 4 in his hand on slot 4.
+  - Alice clues number 5 to Bob, touching a 5 on slot 5 (Bob's chop).
+  - Bob knows that he is *Loaded*, because he has a red 4 to play.
+Bob knows that normally, no-one else is supposed to give *Save Clues* to *Loaded* players (and that they should be transformed into *Play Clues*).
+  - However, Bob knows that this rule doesn't apply to number 5 clues during the *Low Score Phase*.
+  - Thus, Bob knows that Alice is performing a simple *5 Save* and plays the red 4.

 ### Precedence of Variant-Specific Conventions